safakgur/snowflakes/README.md

 * X Snowflake will be sorted by timestamp -> instance ID -> sequence number
 * Sonyflake will be sorted by timestamp -> sequence number -> instance ID

+If you decide to use snowflakes, make sure you configure the generator based on _your system_'s requirements.
+Do not blindly copy one of the above configurations.

 ### Generating Snowflakes